 Did your firewall or antivirus just go AWOL without your say-so?
 That’s another hint that a hacker might be at play.
 They’re often on a mission to switch off security defenses to move in quietly.
 If you notice your protective software acting up or sending distress signals, act fast!
 Don’t let those hackers hang their hat on your PC (PCWorld).

 By keeping your antennae up for these signs, you can slam the brakes on intrusive behavior and protect the sanctity of your digital world.
-If your spider-sense tingles and you reckon your computer’s compromised, immediately lock down your device and reach out to pros or the relevant authorities to clean up the mess.
+If your spider-sense tingles and you reckon your computer’s compromised, immediately lock down your device and contact pros or the relevant authorities to clean up the mess.

 Strange Browser Behavior